Chibcha terrane

-Geological Terranes Map of Colombia.
-Terrane abbreviation is in parenthesis in the legend, followed by a hyphen and age notation.
-K1: Early Cretaceous, T: Triassic, P: Permian, D: Devonian, C1: Mississippian, MP: Mesoproterozoic, NP: Neoproterozoic, and PP: Paleoproterozoic.

 Reinterpretation

 A study performed by Mora Bohórquez et al. in 2017 showed no basement variation between the San Lucas basement underlying the Lower Magdalena Valley (VIM) and the SNSM basement to the east of the Santa Marta Fault.
-The authors redefined the contacts between the different terranes, using the names Calima Terrane for the coastal portion of the Caribbean Terrane (San Jacinto and Sinú foldbelts) and Tahamí-Panzenú Terrane for the Tahamí Terrane.
+The authors redefined the contacts between the different terranes, using the names Calima terrane for the coastal portion of the Caribbean terrane (San Jacinto and Sinú foldbelts) and Tahamí–Panzenú terrane for the Tahamí terrane.

 Subdivision

-Some authors consider the Garzón Complex a separate terrane; the Andaquí Terrane.
+Some authors consider the Garzón complex a separate terrane; the Andaquí terrane.